racnets/linSen-fw/README.md

 the -g 0x0 option starts the program on the device after writing it.
 Otherwise you'll have to reset the device manually to get the code running.

+If using a toolchain simply copiing the files in src-directory and set up a compiler symbol which signals the used hardware: e.g. HW_LINSEN_V0.2

 ## hardware in use overview